-Universal-ctags Hacking Guide¶
+Universal Ctags Hacking Guide¶

 This is a draft document.
 Proofreading and pull-requests are welcome!

-- Introduced changes
+- Other changes

-- Automatic parser selection
+- Testing a parser

 - Request for extending a parser (or Reporting a bug of parser)